miksto/miksto.github.io/seismometer/index.md

 based on ease of build.
 Specifically [https://tc1seismometer.wordpress.com/](https://tc1seismometer.wordpress.com/) was a great resource for information on the construction.
 As for the electronics, this page [http://www.infiltec.com/seismo/](http://www.infiltec.com/seismo/) was helpful.

 In essence the seismometer consists of a magnet suspended by a spring, which will move relative to a coil as the ground moves.
 When the magnet moves relative to the coil a small current is created which by the use of an op-amp is amplified and represented as a voltage swinging from around 0V to 5V.
-This voltage sampled by an ADC and a RaspberryPi at 300 Hz, and then in software passed through a low-pass filter, with a cutoff frequency of about 1.4 Hz.
+This voltage is sampled by an ADC and a RaspberryPi at 500 Hz, and then in software passed through a low-pass filter with a cutoff frequency of about 1.4 Hz.
 The software processing is to a large extent handled by the library [obspy](https://www.obspy.org/), a python library for seismology.
-After the low-pass filtering the signal is downsampled from 300 samples per second to a more suitable 15 samples per second and sent to a webserver that stores the data, saves plots as images, and provides an API for the web frontend.
+After the low-pass filtering the signal is downsampled from 500 samples per second to a more suitable 15 samples per second and sent to a webserver that stores the data, saves plots as images, and provides an API for the web frontend.

 ## Construction

 Although the materials differ, the general construction principle of this seismometer and the TC1 seismometer are very much alike.
-The most notable difference being the tube, which I in an attempt to minimize RF noise, was chosen to be a metal mesh rather than an acrylic pixpe.
-A not of warning here, make sure the metal is NOT magnetig.
-The same thing goes for the nuts and skrews to clamp the rolled net toghether.
-The mesh came in a plastic tube, which i kept on in order to prevent moving air from affecting the seismometer.
+The most notable difference being the tube, which I in an attempt to minimize RF noise, was chosen to be a metal mesh rather than an acrylic pipe.
+A word of advice, make sure the metal is NOT magnetic.
+The same thing goes for the nuts and skrews to hold the rolled net together.
+The metal mesh came wrapped in plastic, which I kept on in order to prevent moving air from affecting the seismometer.

 <<image of rolled net>>

-The coils is wound with a <<GAUGE>> wire around a used up tape role, with a large enough inner diameter for my neodymium magnets to pass trough with some margin.
-The desired resistance of the coil 700 ohms to 200 ohms according to the TC1 webpage.
+The coils is wound with an AWG 18 wire around an empty tape role, with a large enough inner diameter for the neodymium magnets to pass through with some margin.
+The desired resistance of the coil is 700 ohms to 2000 ohms according to the TC1 webpage.
-My coild turned out a bit short of that, with a resistance of 670 ohms, since the wire snapped while winding the coil.
+My coil turned out a bit shy of that, with a resistance of 570 ohms, since the wire snapped while winding the coil.

 <<image of coil>>
 spole: vilken gauge, vilket motstånd